CleverRaven/Cataclysm-DDA/doc/SIDEBAR_MOD.md

 This helps the graph widget know whether it needs to show values up to 10000 (like stamina) or only up to 100 or 200 (like focus).
 For a stat that usually varies within a range `[low, high]`, select a "var_max" greater than `high` to be sure the normal variance is captured in the graph's range.

+You may also define "var_min" if it's relevant.
+By default this is 0.

 ## Number widget